 The following is a list of lifestyle and nutritional habits that increase bone loss and strip the body of calcium.

-- High fat and/or protein diet–calcium is used to neutralize high acidity in blood.
-You may choose to do a ketogenic diet for a period of time to loose weight but don’t stay on them forever.
+- High fat and/or protein diet – calcium is used to neutralize high acidity in blood.
+You may choose to do a ketogenic style diet for a period of time to loose weight but don’t stay on them forever.
 They are too dense and acidic and cause excess that the body will have to try to neutralize with calcium and they can create enzyme imbalances too.

-- High oxalic foods–Well, Popeye was mostly right, but in some people too many oxaliate foods lead the creation of stones and excess excretion of calcium.
+- High oxalic foods – Well, Popeye was mostly right, but in some people too many oxaliate foods lead the creation of stones and excess excretion of calcium.
 High oxalate foods include spinach, chard, rhubarb and chocolate.
 Check out my blog on stones to find out more about oxalate foods.

 - Stress–Stress that isn’t properly managed harms the adrenocortical hormones and causes increased calcium loss.